scopeusc/scope-f18/lesson-1/README.md

 **CSS - Cascading Style Sheets**
 * Used to style the design of the components of the page
 * Changing the font color or size, setting the size of components or changing how they appear to the user
-* Here's a few links that great for learning CSS
+* Here's a few links that are great for learning CSS
   * https://developer.mozilla.org/en-US/docs/Learn/CSS
   * https://www.w3schools.com/css/
   * https://www.codecademy.com/learn/learn-css